chibounisme/directory_to_PATH/README.md

 # directory_to_PATH
-easily add any folder path to your user's __PATH__ envrionment variable.
+easily add any folder path to your user's __PATH__ envrionment variable on the Windows Operating System (Tested and working on Windows 10).

 ![Context Menu Example](./context_menu.jpg)